Skip to main content

 Explanation: About 70% of Australia consists of arid or semi-arid zones, making it one of the driest continents in the world.
 This characteristic strongly influences population distribution, concentrated along the coasts.

-Question 4 : Which endemic Australian animal is the only venomous mammal in the world along with the echidna?
+Question 4 : Which endemic Australian animal is one of the few venomous mammals in the world?

 Possible answers:

-Explanation: The male platypus has a venomous spur on its hind legs, capable of injecting extremely painful venom.
-This unique trait makes it one of the few venomous mammals, along with some echidna species.
+Explanation: The male platypus has a venomous spur on its hind legs, capable of injecting an extremely painful venom.
+It is one of the rare venomous mammals, alongside certain shrews, the solenodon and echidnas.

 Question 5 : Which 1854 battle is considered the symbol of Australian democracy and appears on the Victoria State flag?